Termtosvg – Record your terminal sessions as SVG animations in Linux

 $ sudo pip3 install termtosvg pyte python-xlib svgwrite

 Once you successfully installed Termtosvg.
-Just run the following command to start recording.
+Just run the following command to start the recording.

 $ termtosvg Recording started, enter "exit" command or Control-D to end